 For example, if you are in Taiwan you will probably go to Hong Kong to do that.
 I have read that you no longer have to do this in Japan.
 This is going to cost you a plane ticket+a night of accommodation+visa fee+food.
 A ticket out of the country and to a neighboring country can cost anywhere from $150-300 or so.

 Food: It depends where you are and what you eat.
 If you eat street food, in the cheapest restaurants or buy groceries you'll probably save money.

 Accommodation: Unless you have friends there or do couch surfing you'll have to pay for hostels until you have a found a home to rent.
 Once you find a rental you'll need a months rent and then at least another for a deposit or key money.

 - Other fees: You might also need money for health checks or other expenses like a scooter.

-Korea - how much money do I bring?
+How much money do I bring to Korea?

 You should ask the school about what the apartment has for pots, pans and such.
 Sheets (the thin ones), bed covers and stuff like that can be pricey too.
 You may want to bring those from home. $500 should cover food, transportation and miscellaneous living expenses for a month.

 You should also find out if your school will cover the health check or not.